Judge Robert Morris

-In addition to traditional judicial duties, he currently serves on the Supreme Court Judicial Management Council, the Judicial Qualifications Commission and as a member of the editorial board for Judicature, a law review published by Duke Law School.
+In addition to traditional judicial duties, he currently serves on the Supreme Court Judicial Management Council and on the Judicial Qualifications Commission.
 He has also served on the Trial Court Budget Commission and, for many years, on the Supreme Court Committee on Children and Families in Court.
+Additionally, he has served on the faculties of the Florida Judicial College and the College of Advanced Judicial Studies.
 While on the trial court, he was twice elected chief judge of the Sixth Judicial Circuit.

 Prior to becoming a judge, he was engaged in the practice of law for seventeen years.
 His experience as a lawyer includes being a prosecutor, a partner and state-wide management committee member in a national law firm, and the principal of his own law firm.
 His practice focused on commercial litigation as well as business and real estate law.
 He also served on the boards of directors of a bank and a hospital.
 Martindale-Hubbell rated him AV.

 Judge Morris holds a B.S. from the University of Florida, a J.D. from DePaul University and a LL.M. from Duke University.
 He served as editor-in-chief of the Duke law review Judicature.
 He is also a graduate of the Lay Pastoral Ministry Institute of the Catholic Diocese of St. Petersburg.